Enter your email address below and subscribe to our newsletter

 Expert Tips

 Use firm, non-slippery fresh mushrooms.
 Mixing a variety of mushrooms can further enhance the complexity of flavours.
 Various herbs will also add a fresh herb aroma to the soup.
-Adding a teaspoon of soy sauce or oyster sauce can boost the umami flavour of the soup.
+Adding a teaspoon of soy sauce or oyster sauce can enhance the soup’s umami flavour.
 Hints of lemon zest brighten up the flavours.
 Serve immediately while the soup is hot.

 Mushroom soup